Symmetry Matters for Sizes of Extended Formulations: Extended Formulations, Extensions, and Symmetry

 Due to~\eqref{eq:eq:subspaceExt:slackMap}, \eqref{eq:eq:subspaceExt:A}, and \eqref{eq:subspaceExt:invUpToLineal} the left-hand-side of~\eqref{eq:subspaceExt:finish} evaluates to $p(\upop_{\pi}.y+r)$ for some $r\in \lineal{Q}$, and thus, due to~\eqref{eq:subspaceExt:plinealQ} and~\eqref{eq:eq:subspaceExt:B}, to $\pi.p(y)$.
 Similarly, the right-hand-side of~\eqref{eq:subspaceExt:finish} evaluates to $\pi.p(y)$ as well, which concludes the proof. \end{proof} }

 The following lemma shows that coordinate-symmetric extensions have sections of a special type that will be crucial for the proof of the central result on the non-existence of certain coordinate-symmetric subspace extensions (Theorem~\ref{thm:lowerbound}).
-For an extension~$Q$ of a polytope~$P$ with vertex set~$X$ and projection~$p$ and an action of a group~$G$ on~$P$ and~$X$ we call a section $s:X\rightarrow Q$ \emph{coordinate-symmetric} if the action of~$G$ on~$s(X)$ induced by the bijection~$s$ works by permutation of variables, i.e., if for every $\pi\in G$ there is a permutation $\upop_{\pi}\in\symGr{d}$ with